Kia recalls more than 400,000 Telluride SUVs that can move while in park - KESQ

 Since its launch in late 2019, the Telluride has been a hit with Americans due to its roomy interior.
 Demand for the Telluride has been so high that in some years, Kia couldn’t produce them fast enough.

-According to the NHTSA report, though, a main component of the SUV’s steering wheel may have been improperly assembled on the recalled vehicles.
+The problem lies with the connection between metal shafts that connect the engine and transmission to the wheels, according to the NHTSA report.
 The defect can cause damage over time that results in unintended movement in the cars while in park if the parking brake is not engaged.
 The report said affected vehicles could make a grinding noise when the damage occurs.

 All affected Telluride owners should bring their cars to a Kia dealer to get updated electronic parking brake software installed.
 Kia will reimburse car owners for the repair, according to the NHTSA.